-At December 31, 2019, The Delaware National Bank had \$4.0 million in assets classified as substandard and \$0.07 million in assets classified as doubtful compared to \$4.5 million in assets classified as substandard and \$0.3 million in assets classified as doubtful at December 31, 2018.
+At December 31, 2020, The Delaware National Bank had \$3.4 million in assets classified as substandard and \$0.15 million in assets classified as doubtful compared to \$4.0 million in assets classified as substandard and \$0.07 million in assets classified as doubtful at December 31, 2019.
 See the section titled "Loans Receivable and Allowance for Loan Losses" in Note 4 to Delhi Bank Corp.'s consolidated audited financial statements.
-In addition, at December 31, 2019, The Delaware National Bank had \$4.9 million in assets classified as special mention as compared to \$5.1 million in assets classified as special mention at December 31, 2018.
+In addition, at December 31, 2020, The Delaware National Bank had \$5.6 million in assets classified as special mention as compared to \$4.9 million in assets classified as special mention at December 31, 2019.

 Analysis and Determination of the Allowance for Loan Losses.
 The allowance for loan losses is a valuation allowance for probable losses inherent in the loan portfolio.
 We evaluate the need to establish allowances against losses on loans on a monthly basis based on written policies and procedures that we have established to evaluate the risk in our portfolio, ensure the timely charge off of loans and properly reflect estimated future losses in the portfolio.
 The amount of the allowance is based on management's evaluation of the collectability of the loan portfolio, including the nature of the portfolio, credit concentrations, trends in historical loss experience, specific impaired loans, economic conditions and other risks in the portfolio.
+As of the date of this offering circular, we have seen a minimal impact on our asset quality and overall operations due to the COVID-19 pandemic.
+However due to the ongoing uncertainties related to the total economic impact, The Delaware National Bank has been proactive in addressing potential issues by increasing the risk factor relating to economic conditions.
+This resulted in an increase to the allowance through the provision for loan losses.
 When additional allowances are necessary, a provision for loan losses is charged to earnings.
 The recommendations for increases or decreases to the allowance are presented by management to the board of directors.
 Where specific loan loss allowances have been established, any difference between the loss allowances and the amount of loss realized has been charged or credited to current income.

-At December 31, 2019, the allowance for loan losses represented 0.27% of total loans, compared to 0.29% of total loans at December 31, 2018.
-Excluding the purchased guaranteed loans, the allowance for loan losses would have been 0.42% of total loans as of December 31, 2019 as compared with 0.47% of total loans as of December 31, 2018.
-The allowance for loan losses, as a percentage of loans, decreased 0.02% from December 31, 2018 to December 31, 2019.
+At December 31, 2020, the allowance for loan losses represented 0.32% of total loans, compared to 0.27% of total loans at December 31, 2019.
+Excluding the purchased guaranteed loans, the allowance for loan losses would have been 0.54% of total loans as of December 31, 2020 as compared with 0.42% of total loans as of December 31, 2019.
+The allowance for loan losses, as a percentage of loans, increased 0.05% from December 31, 2019 to December 31, 2020.
+The increase in the allowance for loan losses was due to the proactive increase of our loan loss provision due to the uncertainties of the overall impact of the ongoing pandemic.